JakeGeiser/Hawaii-Climate-sqlalchemy/README.md

 ![](my_work/images/flaskrange.png)

 ## How to use
 If you wish look further into this work, download the my_work folder to get all code and resources used.
-Recuired python libraries include matplotlib.pyplot, numpy, pandas, scipy.stats, datetime, and sqlalchemy.
+Required python libraries include matplotlib.pyplot, numpy, pandas, scipy.stats, datetime, and sqlalchemy.
+To use the flask app, Flask is also required, and you must execute the app.py file in python termianl with all of the neccessary libraries.
+While in the same directory as app.py, use command "$ python app.py".

 ## Contact me
 Email: geiser.jt@gmail.com